New and upcoming features

 Latest features and updates

-- Enabled multiple users to access the same service account so teams can manage work at the same time
+• Multiple users can access the same service account so teams can manage work at the same time

-- Introduced more choice for routing plan fallback timings (1 to 72 hours), giving users more flexibility to match message urgency
+• Users have more choice for message plan fallback timings (1 to 72 hours), giving more flexibility to match message urgency

 What we’re working on now

-- Allowing users to manage their own routing plans from a list of standard options
+• Allowing users to manage their own message plans from a list of standard options

 What we’ll do later